How to Find the Perfect Wedding Venue

 Not quite sure what direction to take?

-Here are few questions you can ask yourself to help you get your gears turning.
+Here are few questions you can ask yourself if you’re not quite sure where you want your wedding.

 What season do you imagine getting married in (a summer at the beach, a wintery wedding in the mountains, surrounded by fall foliage out at a park)?